 A key point from this is that while sodium and other electrolytes are not often the cause of cramps in athletes who routinely have cramps, they CAN be a contributing factor.

 This also explains why there is so much anecdotal evidence supporting sodium for cramps as well.
-Because there will be a lot of athletes who individually run into this issue of training hard without sufficient sodium, who then find that by adding sodium, they no longer experience cramps.
+Because there will be a lot of athletes who individually run into this issue of training hard without sufficient sodium.
+They then find that by adding sodium, they no longer experience cramps.

 Magnesium is an interesting one for me.